spatie/google-time-zone/README.md

 ```
 ## Laravel installation

-Thought the package works fine in non-Laravel projects we included some niceties for our fellow artistans.
+Thought the package works fine in non-Laravel projects we included some niceties for our fellow artisans.

 In Laravel will autoregister the package itself, you must publish the config file :